Coronavirus (COVID 19):

 APPLICABILITY.
-This General Order applies to all individuals stationed, assigned, attached and/or present on military installations within USAG Wiesbaden SRO area of responsibility, to include Soldiers, Department of the Army Civilians, Family Members, other affiliated personnel and those present on, or seeking access to, the military installations of USAG Wiesbaden.
-This General Order supersedes General Order Number 1 (G0-1 ), dated 8 June 2020, until further notice.
-APPLICABILITY.
-This General Order applies to all individuals stationed, assigned, attached and/or present on military installations within USAG Wiesbaden SRO area of responsibility, to include Soldiers, Department of the Army Civilians, Family Members, other affiliated personnel and those present on, or seeking access to, the military installations of USAG Wiesbaden.
-This General Order supersedes General Order Number I (GO-I), dated 8 June 2020, until further notice.
+This General Order applies to all individuals stationed, assigned, attached and/or present on military installations within USAG Wiesbaden SRO area of responsibility, to include Soldiers, Department of Defense and Department of the Army Civilians, Family Members, other affiliated personnel and those present on, or seeking access to, the military installations of USAG Wiesbaden.
+This General Order supersedes General Order Number 1 (GO-1), amended June 19, 2020, until further notice.

 2. PUBLIC HEALTH MEASURES.
-Public health measures, to include restrictions on freedom of movement, enacted by host nation governments in response to COVID-19 will be obeyed both on and off military installations.
+Public health measures, to include restrictions on travel and freedom of movement enacted by host nation governments in response to COVID-19, will be obeyed both on and off military installations.
 Personnel subject to this General Order may utilize any host nation business or establishment that is lawfully operating in accordance with host nation rules.

 (1) Individuals living in barracks may leave their rooms or suites for the same reasons, and go to the same places, as individuals who live in on-post housing or off post.
 Suitemates are considered as occupants of the same household in terms of host nation restrictions.